darenr/report_creator/README.md

 [Issues](https://github.com/darenr/report_creator/issues) |
 [Getting Started](https://report-creator.readthedocs.io/en/latest/getting_started.html)

 Library to assemble reports in HTML from various components using python.
-Inspired by DataPane which is no longer maintained and targetted more interactive use cases.
+This is not meant to be a replacement for do-it-yourself HTML, it's a tool to put together professional looking reports from python easily and quickly.
+The philosophy for layout is that components flow in either the horizontal (`rc.Group`) or Vertical (`rc.Block`) direction.

 ## ⚡ Features